mikearino/Super-Galactic-Age-Calculator/README.md

 ## Description

-A webpage created with jQuery, CSS and HTML to calculate the users age depending on the different planets solar years.
+A webpage created with jQuery, Javascript, CSS and HTML to calculate the users age depending on the different planets solar years.
 A user inputs their age and it calculates what their age would be if they lived on a given planet.

 ### Specs